KSanthanesh/Yoga-Mindfulness/README.md

   - I would like to thank the staff and students of Code Institute for their help.
   - I also like to thank Slack Community for sharing the open discussion from various students.
   - Inspiration of this project comes from current Covid-19 situation where people are looking for alternative for keeping body and mind healthy.
-  - The images on this site have been taken from Google Search and used only for education purpose to complete this project.
+  - The images on this site have been taken from Google Search and pexels, and used only for education purpose to complete this project.
-  - Benefits are taken from Google Search.
+  - Benefits points are taken from Google Search.
   - Video Courtesy from Youtube (https://www.youtube.com/embed/nbZuzDcPhVE) for Education Purpose.
   - Thanks for Reading my READMe.md file.